Kaushik-Doddamani/DIFFAE_Analysis/README.md

 - horse256.lmdb
 ```

-You can also download from the original sources, and use our provided codes to package them as LMDB files.
+You can also download from the original sources, and use provided codes to package them as LMDB files.
 Original sources for each dataset is as follows:

 - FFHQ (https://github.com/NVlabs/ffhq-dataset)